 Understanding Ecommerce CRO

 The goal of ecommerce CRO is to increase revenue per session.
 This can be done by increasing the average order value (AOV) and/or increasing the conversion rate.
 Conversion rate is the number of visits to the site divided by the number of conversions.
 In Ecommerce, a conversion is a purchase.
 Because of the large revenue impact CRO can have, many businesses hire a CRO consultant or CRO agency to strategize and implement changes on their behalf.
+They also hire a CRO to create and implement one of the many eCommerce fulfillment strategies that may work with their platform and audience.

 According to Oberlo, the average conversion rate for ecommerce businesses is 1.78%.
 With less than 2% of all website visitors becoming customers, it's easy to see the importance of ecommerce conversion rate optimization.